Yamanaka-Lab-TUAT/BOXVIA/README.md

 ## Download as executable application
-You can download the executable file for BOXVIA at the [Release](https://github.com/Yamanaka-Lab-TUAT/BOXVIA/release) note.
+You can download the executable file for BOXVIA at the [Releases](https://github.com/Yamanaka-Lab-TUAT/BOXVIA/releases).

 ## How to start BOXVIA
 ### For using executable file